dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 ```

 #### 3.1.1 Configuration File of the Controller
-In "config" directory, create the configuration file of the controller (**controller.cfg**).
-As an example, we can specify the following commonly used parameters in **controller.cfg**.
-Only **localSite** is mandatory.
+In the "config" directory, create the configuration file of the controller (controller.cfg).
+As an example, we can specify the following commonly used parameters in controller.cfg.
+Only the parameter "localSite" is mandatory.
 All other parameters are optional.

 ```
 localSite=localhost:8920:ctl8920